jquense/react-widgets/docs/components/pages/GettingStarted.md

 and Browserify to only package up the pieces you use saving you bytes.
 The global browser build will also need to include [Globalize.js](https://github.com/jquery/globalize/tree/79ae658b842f75f58199d6e9074e01f7ce207468), a library for handling number and date localization (see the [Localization page](i18n) for more info on Globalize, or using other libraries).

 Stylesheets, images, and fonts are found in the `dist` directory.
-You can use webpack to `require()` the styles, or include the css normally.
+You can use Webpack to `require()` the styles, or include the css normally.
 The included icons are provided by - <a href="http://fontawesome.io">Font Awesome by Dave Gandy</a>